barcula/Motorposter/README.md

 # development of concept

 I wanted to keep it simple but it still have to confuse the viewer.
 How is that working?
 After brainstorming i came to the point that it should be something with an optical illusion.
 After a long research i was really happy to find the morales effect which makes a big smile on my face.
-That was exactly what i was looking for.
+That was exactly what i was looking for :https://www.youtube.com/watch?v=UW5bcsax78I

 ![Imgur](http://i.imgur.com/tIwwKnB.gif)